hyperledger-archives/iroha-api/source/includes/_commands.md

 1. Transaction creator has permission to create account
 2. Domain, passed as domain_id, has already been created in the system
-3. Such public key has not been added before as first public key of account or added to multi-signature account

 ## Create asset